-You may start to think that storm season is year around.
+It feels like storm season is every season.
 Spring arrives with rain storms and tornadoes, while summer kicks off hurricane season.
-As the Atlantic hurricane season ends in November, blizzards are upon the north.
-Last month the floods caused devastation for our friends in Louisiana.
+As the Atlantic hurricane season ends in November, snowstorms are upon the north.
+Most recently the floods wreaked havoc on our friends in Louisiana.
 The well-being of your family during hazardous storms should invariably be priority.
 But even when the winds die down and the rain dries up, you still want to make sure that your home and family stay safe.
-Here are some tips for preparing your home’s cooling and heating equipment for storm season.
+Check out these recommendations for preparing your home’s cooling and heating equipment for storm season.

-Your outdoor AC equipment should be installed on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away in a storm.
-If you are in a climate that is subject to hurricanes, it may be critical to fasten your AC with hurricane straps to protect the equipment from high winds.
+Your outdoor AC equipment should be placed on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away in a storm.
+If you are in a climate that is subject to hurricanes, it may be critical to fasten your air conditioner with hurricane straps to protect the equipment from high winds.
 Ask your air conditioning technician about fastening down your home’s AC during your Precision Tune-up.

 Stop the Surge

-You can’t literally avoid the surge that often occurs during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Install a high-quality surge protector where any sizable appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
-This will help shield the electrical components in your heating and air conditioning equipment that the power surge could damage.
-Remember to never touch any electrical components, and request professional help if you are not accustomed to using surge protectors properly.
+You can’t literally avoid the surge that often happens during a storm, but you can shield your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Install a high-quality surge protector where any sizable appliances, a furnace for example, are plugged into a standard wall outlet, to automatically turn off your heating system if there’s an increase in the line voltage.
+This will help shield the electrical components in your heating and air conditioning equipment that the power surge could harm.
+Remember to never touch any electrical components, and request expert help if you are not accustomed to using surge protectors properly.

 Your family and you need to acquire shelter first and foremost, but if time allows, turn off your heating and air conditioning system and cover the outside equipment with a tarp.
 Before turning your system back on after the storm, you must remove the tarp and get rid of any debris.